RobertJN64/MLVisualizationTools/README.md

 MLVisualizationTools connects a variety of smaller functions.

 Steps:
-1. Keras Model and Dataframe with features
+1. Start with a ML Model and Dataframe with features
 2. Analyzer
 3. Interface / Interface Raw (if you don't have a dataframe)
 4. Colorizers (optional)